22anirudhk/Clean-Tab-Theme/README.md

 Hi There!

+Here are the instructions(It's quick don't worry):

+1. Press the green button called "Clone or Download," then click "Download Zip."
+2. Unzip the zip file.
+3. Type "chrome://extensions"
+4. Click "load unpacked"
+5. Select the folder titled "Age-Displayer" that was created after unzipping the zip file
+6. Open a new tab and you should be good to go!

 Thanks for installing Clean Tab Theme.

 Just a note: Check the github link once in a while to see if any updates have been pushed.
 (Or you can donate some money to help get it on chrome webstore :)